 Canada Snyder teaches College AP US history, College Middle East history & Islam, College history of Latin America, AP Seminar and advises Model UN.
 Canada was the State of Iowa’s secondary history team leader for the new state standards.
 She has worked for the Iowa Secretary of State Office in creating the official Caucus curriculum for the state.
+She also created the secondary US history online curriculum for the State of Iowa in 2021-22.
 Ms. Snyder was selected as 1 of 6 teachers nationwide by the World Affairs Council-Dallas/Ft.
 Worth to participate in an education study tour to the United Arab Emirates in Spring 2019.
 She has traveled extensively both with students and backpacking on her own.
 She is an active member of several professional organizations including the National Council of History Education, the National and Iowa Council of Social Studies, and the National and Iowa Geographic Alliance as well at the Organization of American Historians.
-She has presented at several national conferences, state and local conferences.
-Canada Snyder is the recipient of the Belin Blank Award for Excellence in Teaching.
-Ns.
-Snyder is an Advanced Placement exam reader and previously taught IB history courses.
-She received her Bachelor’s degree in history from the University of Iowa and a Master’s degree in education, with an emphasis in curriculum writing, from Drake University.
-She has been teaching for 21 years.
+She has presented at several national, state and local conferences.
+Ms. Snyder was selected as the Rotary Club’s Teacher of the Year in 2020.
+Canada Snyder is also the recipient of the Belin Blank Award for Excellence in Teaching.
+Ms. Snyder is an Advanced Placement exam reader and previously taught IB history courses.
+She received her Bachelor’s degree in history from the University of Iowa and a Master’s degree in education, with an emphasis in curriculum writing from Drake University.
+She has been teaching for 24 years.

 College AP US history,